 The activities on offer are tailored to the young people’s interests both on site and within the community.
 Staff provide appropriate supervision and observe and monitor the dynamics amongst the young people and ensure that their safety and wellbeing is maintained throughout their interactions with other young people.

-To find out more about Mayfield House or for further information on the residential services we provide for young people at Priory Education and Children’s Services, please click here to make an enquiry or alternatively call our helpful team today on 0118 970 8068.
+To find out more about Mayfield House, to request a Statement of Purpose or for further information on the residential services we provide for young people at Priory Education and Children’s Services, please click here to make an enquiry or alternatively call our helpful team today on 0118 970 8068.